Call 24/7 (920) 222-2222

 However, Wisconsin law says that people under age 21 can legally possess and drink alcohol as long as they are with their parents, guardians, or spouses of legal drinking age while they are consuming it.

 This law often results in parents giving their teenage children wine or champagne during the holidays or to celebrate special occasions.
-But some parents and guardians take it too far and host alcohol-fueled parties for their children and their children’s friends.
+But some parents and guardians host alcohol-fueled parties for their children and their children’s friends.
 Those children may drive home, putting themselves and others on the road at serious risk.

 People Who Provide Alcohol to Underage Drivers Can Be Held Liable if They Cause Crashes